Welcome to the 3rd Annual International GamiFIN conference, April 8-10, 2019, Levi, Finland!

 Beyond intentional gamification, gamification also refers to the general ludic transformation of our reality, culture and everyday lives.
 For example, recently we have witnessed the popular emergence of augmented reality games and virtual reality technologies that enable a more seamless integration of games into our physical reality.
 The media ecosystem has also experienced a degree of ludic transformation, with user generated content becoming an important competitor for large media corporations.
 This transformation has led to the development of several emerging phenomena such as streaming and esports, that have penetrated the cultural membrane allowing games to seep into domains hitherto dominated by traditional media.
 Furthermore, current developments in smart home and smart office solutions, and the integration of sensor technology and connectivity to tangible everyday objects, and the development of the Internet of Things, are creating new avenues for creating playful and gamified experiences.
 Today, many toys also incorporate technology, extending the ways they can be used and interacted with.
 Connected, smart playthings and the Internet of Toys (IoToys) have widened both our understandings of play and what comprises contemporary, digital playgrounds, exemplifying the toyification of technology.
 At the same time, when shared on social media platforms, play with non-technological toys is becoming increasingly gamified.

-Full papers submitted to GamiFIN 2019 should be maximum 8 pages, including the list of references.
 All submissions will undergo a double-blinded peer-review process.
-Therefore the authors should remove any information that could give an indication of the authorship.
+Therefore, the authors should remove any information that could give an indication of the authorship.

 The posters should be concise and visual descriptions of smaller research contributions, work-in-progress projects, student projects or results.
 They will be displayed at the conference venue and will provide an opportunity to further develop and discuss the research topics presented.